-Stylish paving laid in a random pattern, pointed with a colour sympathetic to the style of the paving.
-We do use Pro Joint “Max” by Nexus, a failsafe and durable product.
+Stylish paving is laid in a random pattern pointed with a colour sympathetic to the style of the paving.
+In this situation, we always use Pro Joint “Max” by Nexus because it is a failsafe and durable product we trust.
 Furthermore, the contemporary Italian style split faced wall tiles, butt jointed with no grouting act as a contrasting texture to the paving.
-The custom fabricated wall coping stones complete the hard landscaping in this scheme…
+The custom coping stones complete the hard landscaping.

-Heptacodium Miconioides stars in the planting scheme, the flowers burst open like stars and the abundance of them is staggering.
-Multi stemmed and thy look spectacular in the evening as they are individually up lit.
+I love using Heptacodium Miconioides stars because the flowers burst open like stars and the abundance of them is staggering.
+We also used multi-stemmed and thy which look spectacular in the evening as they are individually up lit.

 Rheum atropurpureum we chose this purple wonder as a garden favourite plant due to the huge texture and vibrancy in colour…

-The rear garden hedging Prunus Lucinatica was a clever choice; not always top of the list but the slight red colour of the stems leading to the serrated leaf edge adds an interesting contract to the rest of the subtle planting scheme.
+The rear garden hedging Prunus Lucinatica was a clever choice; not always top of the list but the slight red colour of the stems leading to the serrated leaf edge adds an interesting contrast to the rest of the subtle planting scheme…

 - Acanthus mollis Agapanthus Gayles Lilac